voyanttools/Voyant/src/main/webapp/resources/docs/en/guides/tools/contexts.md

 ## Additional Information

-For a graphical view of corpus collocates, try the {@tutorial collocatesgraph} tool.
+For a graphical view of corpus collocates, try the {@tutorial links} tool.

 ## See Also
 - {@tutorial start}